n3tw4lk3r/ClientServersChat/README.md

 # ClientServersChat

-A simple message relay in C#
+A simple message relay in C#.
+DisplayServer port (6000) and ProcessingServer port (5000) are hardcoded.
+You have to specify ProcessingServer's ip and client's port using command line arguments when running each client.

 ## Structure